-But there are pluses and minuses to buying off-plan, and it is important for every buyer to understand both.
+But there are pros and cons to buying off-plan, and it is crucial that any buyer understands both.

 You can read our article on the benefits of buying off plan here: